Entering the European market for speciality coffee

-The growing demand for specialty coffees in Europe has opened up opportunities for high-quality coffees and suppliers of emerging origins offering unique products.
-In the specialty market, competition is on quality and long-term relationships, rather than on price.
+The growing demand for speciality coffees in Europe has opened up opportunities for high-quality coffees and suppliers of emerging origins offering unique products.
+In the speciality market, competition is on quality and long-term relationships, rather than on price.
 Direct trade relations open up interesting opportunities for reaching top quality and value-added coffees.

 Contents of this page

-1. What requirements must specialty coffee comply with to be allowed on the European Market ?
+1. What requirements must speciality coffee comply with to be allowed on the European Market ?

 You can only export coffee to European countries which are European Union (EU) Members if you comply with the strict EU requirements.
 For a complete overview of these standards, refer to our study on buyer requirements for coffee or consult the specific requirements for coffee in the EU Trade Helpdesk.

 - Musts: legal and non-legal requirements you must meet to enter the market;